onzfonz/comp227/src/content/7/en/part7c.md

 #### Form in Bootstrap

-Let's improve the form in the <i>Login</i> view with the help of Bootstrap [forms](https://getbootstrap.com/docs/4.1/components/forms/).
+Let's improve the form in the `Login` view with the help of Bootstrap [forms](https://getbootstrap.com/docs/4.1/components/forms/).

 React Bootstrap provides built-in [components](https://react-bootstrap.github.io/forms/overview/) for creating forms (although the documentation for them is slightly lacking):